Does HOP improve engagement in safety?

 A central focus of Human & Organisational Performance is improving engagement with frontline workers.
 Imagine a workforce that asks to be involved in the process of safety improvement!
 Here’s how it happens with HOP.

-Rather than undergoing a lengthy investigation, or submitting a form that ends up at the bottom of a pile, what if a worker who has been involved in an incident is given the opportunity to be responsible for instigating an improvement to the process or task?
+Rather than undergoing a lengthy investigation or submitting a form that ends up at the bottom of a pile, what if a worker who has been involved in an incident is given the opportunity to be responsible for instigating an improvement to the process or task?

 Want better answers?
-Ask better questions.

 When we consider what it means to have a workforce engaged in safety, we think of workers first understanding, then applying, and finally promoting, the approach to safety.

-While every organisation would like to think this is happening at every level, often that’s not the case.
+While every organisation would like to think this is happening at every level, often, that’s not the case.
 While safety is a priority for workers in high-risk environments, adapting to the constraints and conditions of everyday work will almost always take priority over following the rule book.

 With HOP, the aim is to find the reasons why these deviations and variations occur and how the innovative and adaptive actions taken to maintain normal operations can help build more resilient systems.